GraniteWMS/GraniteDocs/docs/integration/accpac/sdk-provider.md

-# Accpac

-This document contains all of the information needed to set up and configure integration with Accpac.
-There are two parts to the complete integration solution:

-The [SDK Provider](#sdk-provider) is used by the Integration Service to map transactions performed in Granite to the relevant format for Accpac.

-The [integration jobs](#integration-jobs) are used by the [Scheduler](../scheduler/manual.md) to pull Accpac's documents, item codes, and trading partners into Granite.

-## SDK Provider
+# SDK Provider

 The Accpac SDK provider is responsible for mapping Granite transactions to the relevant format for posting to Accpac.
 It makes use of the Accpac Advantage SDK to post to Accpac.

-### Setup
+## Setup
 1. Check the version of the Accpac SDK that is currently installed on the server.
 The SDK is usually found at `C:\Program Files (x86)\Common Files\Sage\Sage 300 ERP`.
 Take note of the first two numbers of `Accpac.Advantage.dll` file version.

+    !!! note
-    **`Take Note`** If the SDK is not yet installed, please engage with the client's Accpac consultant - the SDK is required for Granite integration.
+        If the SDK is not yet installed, please engage with the client's Accpac consultant - the SDK is required for Granite integration.

 2. In the `Providers\Accpac` folder, find the `AccpacX.Y` folder matching the installed SDK version. `X.Y` must match the first two numbers of the installed SDK version.
 For example, if the installed SDK version is 6.5.0.30, you will take the files from the Accpac6.5 folder